 - An official test score report for the SAT Reasoning Test, including the student-written essay, or for both the ACT Assessment and the ACT Writing Test.
 Scores must be sent directly from the testing agency to be considered official.

-- The application processing fee or a request for an exemption, described in the section Application Processing Fee.
+- The application processing fee or a request for a fee waiver.

 A freshman applicant may not disregard any part of his or her academic record, including college credit earned as dual credit.
 Such coursework must be reported on the ApplyTexas application, and the applicant must submit official transcripts of the coursework.